lupindeterd/zfsacl/README.md

 ## Reference

 ###zfsacl(Types)
-  This type will set the nfs4 style ACL on ZFS file-system.
+  Set the nfs4 style ACL on ZFS file-system.
 See Usage section.

 ## Limitations